 Homemakers scout elf, Tinker, will be hiding in our showroom every Monday through Friday from December 11-22, 2017.
 Each weekday he can be found in a new hiding place throughout the store.
 If you find him, take a picture of him in his location for that day and share it on Facebook, Twitter and/or Instagram.
 If you tag Homemakers Furniture and use the hashtag #HmElf, you will be entered into a daily drawing for a $50 Homemakers gift card (ten daily drawings throughout the contest).
 Each social media post is eligible for a single entry to win the daily giveaway for a $50 gift card (3 possible entries per person, per day).
 At the end of the contest, all eligible entries will be entered to win a $500 Homemakers gift card grand prize, including daily giveaway winners.

 Daily giveaway winners are randomly drawn on the next weekday and are notified via the social media channel they submitted the winning entry.
 If Homemakers cannot reach a winner within 72 hours, a new winner will be selected on the next weekday.
 Grand prize winner will be notified on or after 12/27/17.
 Must be a legal U.S. resident and 18 years of age or older on or before December 11, 2017.
 No purchase necessary.
 Visit our website for full rules and details.

 Never been to the Homemakers showroom?
 Explore our virtual tour and visit us for your chance to win!

-Click on the image to print off hints for the first week!
+Click on the images to print off hints!